docker/docs/docker-hub/builds/index.md

 ### Set up build rules

-By default when you set up automated builds, a basic build rule is created for you.
+By default when you set up Automated builds, a basic build rule is created for you.
 This default rule watches for changes to the `master` or `main` branch in your source code repository, and builds the `master` or `main` branch into a Docker image tagged with `latest`.